No products in the cart.

 Recently graduated law school? – can’t miss it.
 You don’t get these skills, this practical advice, and this insight from sitting judges in law school.

 There is no better Circuit Court and litigation primer program in Florida.
 Our testimonials can speak to that claim.

-This program will be recorded live on June 7 & 9, 2022.
-The recorded package will be =available in audio or video format approximately 2-3 weeks after the program and include seminar materials.*
+This program was recorded live on June 7 & 9, 2022.
+The recorded package will be available in audio or video format approximately 2-3 weeks after the program and include seminar materials.*